How To Use Hammock Straps

 Why Hammock Straps are Better Than Ropes

 Hammock straps are more secure than ropes and they don’t require any complicated knots.
 Hammock straps are also better and safer for trees.
 They’re wider than ropes so they distribute the weight of the hammock over a greater area, limiting any long term damage to the tree.
-Using Tree Protector Wraps underneath hammock straps offers even greater protection to sensitive tree bark.
+Using Tree Protector Wraps underneath Tree Protector Straps offers even greater protection to sensitive tree bark.
 Plus, Tentsile even offers a Leave-No-Trace Kit that includes 3 tree protector wraps, 3 straps, and 3 steel carabiners!

 Some state and national parks have regulations on hanging hammocks.
 Some require you to have a certain width of hammock strap, while others may require that you use additional tree protector straps to prevent damaging the bark.
 Make sure to check local guidelines and pack accordingly whenever you’re going hammock camping.